KnpLabs/KnpUserBundle/Resources/doc/index.md

 Your `User` class can live inside any bundle in your application.
 For example, if you work at "Acme" company, then you might create a bundle called `AcmeUserBundle` and place your `User` class in it.

+**Note:**

+> The doc uses a bundle named `AcmeUserBundle`.
+If you want to use the same
+> name, you need to register it in your kernel.
+But you can of course place
+> your user class in the bundle you want.

 **Warning:**